Advanced Data Systems (CSC2508), Fall 2019

 important and whether there is anything you would do to challange in the methodology

 or thesis of this paper.
 This is your chance to bring up any issues you wish that demonstrate your deep understanding

 of the topic.

 You are expected to actively participate in the discussions for each lecture

-and be fully familiar with the paper presented.
+and be fully familiar with the papers presented.

-For each system you are assigned to present you are expected to do all the
+For each paper you are assigned to present you are expected to do all the

 background research and collect all suitable references.
 You will share you

-slide deck with the class and make it available through this website along
+slide deck with the class and make it available through the course shared folder along

 with all references you used.